Photo credit: www.quotecatalog.com

 “As I’m sure you know,” says Brooke Steger, the general manager for Uber in the Pacific Northwest, in episode 18 of Uber’s podcasts, “We at Uber do not believe the Teamsters can serve as a fair and effective representative for drivers.”

-Read more from Quartz.
+Read full article from Quartz.